Nick7900/Image_processing_SDC/README.md

 Happy learning and exploring the fascinating world of image processing!

 ## Contact
-If you have any questions or suggestions, you can reach Nick via e-mail at nylarsen@cfin.au.dk
+If you have any questions or suggestions, you can reach me via e-mail at nylarsen@cfin.au.dk

 #### Author: Nick Yao Larsen